elastic/kibana/x-pack/plugins/monitoring/dev_docs/reference/terminology.md

 #### Standalone Cluster

 A "fake" cluster in stack monitoring used to group any component metrics that are not associated with a cluster UUID (`cluster_uuid: ''`).

+The Stack Monitoring UI is built around the idea of an Elasticsearch cluster and showing all the products which publish into that cluster.
+Some stack components (Logstash and Beats) can work fine without an Elasticsearch cluster and are often used this way.
+The "Standalone Cluster" allows us to monitor components running in that mode.